score-p/scorep_plugin_uncore/README.md

 2. Invoke CMake

-    Specify the path to the PAPI headers with `-DPAPI_INC` if they're not in the default path.
+    Specify the path to the PAPI headers with `-DPFM_INC` if they're not in the default path.
     Some additional papi headers are required, which are not installed by default.
     You need to copy the following header files to your papi include directory: